 - You can also take a look at the full list of VET qualifications available for secondary school students here

-PAiS are Certificate II level qualifications approved by industry as suitable for secondary school students.
-PAiS programs offers entry-level skills and knowledge to give students a head start on an apprenticeship after school.
-PAiS qualifications are available in a range of industry areas including automotive; hospitality; tourism and landscaping; and a range of trades areas such as building and construction, electrical, manufacturing.
-In a PAiS program, students attend school, do training at a TAFE or private training provider, and participate in work placements with an employer.
+These are Certificate II level qualifications approved by industry as suitable for secondary school students.
+Pre-apprenticeship and pre-traineeship programs offer entry-level skills and knowledge to give students a head start on an apprenticeship or traineeship.
+They are available in a range of industry areas including automotive; community services; hospitality; tourism and landscaping; and a range of trades areas such as building and construction, electrical, manufacturing.
+In the pre-apprenticeship and pre-traineeship programs; students attend school, do training at a TAFE or private training provider, and participate in work placements with an employer.

 School-based apprenticeships and traineeships